Welcome to today's edition of the Rush 24-7 podcast.

 Again, Mandela's name is mentioned twice in dreams of my father and apartheid once or twice.

-It was never Mandela nor apartheid were not a big deal to Obama.
+It was never, Mandela nor apartheid were not a big deal to Obama.

 It was way over there.

-He's grievances were all American.
+His grievances were all American.

 His anger, his rage was all aimed at America.

-Obama's not down for the civil rights struggle, and he certainly wasn't down for the apartheid struggle, but he clearly going to take advantage of it and insert himself in such a way as to make it look like he is single-handedly responsible for apartheid going by the wayside.
+Obama's not down for the civil rights struggle, and he certainly wasn't down for the apartheid struggle, but he's clearly going to take advantage of it and insert himself in such a way as to make it look like he is single-handedly responsible for apartheid going by the wayside.

 Here's a Nelson Mandela quote on the United States.